 I hate PDF as the only research output, because most of the time I made a general reading on screen and, if I wanted a more detailed reading, with notes and shit, I prefer to print it.
-It isn't comfortable to read a PDF on screen and most of the time printed HTML or ebooks are aesthetically unpleasant.
-That's why I decided to deliver different formats, so readers can pick what they like best.
+It isn't comfortable to read a PDF on screen and most of the time printed HTML or ebooks are different formats, so readers can pick what they like best.
+Seeing how publishing is becoming more and more